btnguyenPersonal/classnotesS2021/coms472/472notes1.md

 If X appears in two nodes n_1 and n_2, it must appear in every node on the path connecting n_1 and n_2

+## Knowledge based agents

+Problem solving agents do not know general facts

+- An 8 puzzle agent does not know that two tiles cannot occupy the same state space

+Their atomic representations are very limited

+- a list of all possible concrete states

+## Knowledge Base

+A knowledge base (kb) is a set of sentences that represents some assertion about the world

+An axiom is such a sentence that is taken to be true without being derived from other sentences.

+Inference: derive statement form other statements

+## Wumpus World

+Cave consists of connected rooms

+- Some rooms contain pits that will trap whoever enters the room

+- The wumpus lurks in one room ready to eat whoever enters the room

+- The wumpus can be shot by the agent, who only has one arrow

+- The heap of gold is in a different room that where the wumpus lurks

+- Wumpus gives off bad smell in North, South, East, West locations

+- Pits gives off breeze in North, South, East, West locations

+GOAL: Find the gold and bring back to start without being killed

+#### Performance measure

+- +1000 (climbing out of cave with the gold)

+- -1000 (falling into a pit or being eaten by the wumpus)

+- -1 (each action taken)

+- -10 (using up the arrow)

+#### Actuators

+1. Forward, TurnLeft by 90, TurnRight by 90
+  - will die if go into wumpus or pit

+1. Grab
+  - Grabs gold in the square

+1. Shoot
+  - Fire arrow in the direction the agent is facing
+  - The arrow continues until hitting the wumpus (or hitting a wall)
+1. Climb
+  - climb out of cave if at [1][1]

+#### Actuators

+1. Stench

+  - Wumpus nearby

+1. Breeze

+  - Pit nearby

+1. Glitter

+  - in the square where the gold is

+1. Bump

+  - when agent walks into wall

+1. Scream

+  - when wumpus is killed

+## Characteristics of Wumpus world

+  Deterministic

+  - outcome specified

+  Discrete

+  -

+  Static

+  - wumpus does not move

+  Single agent

+  Partially observable

+## Syntax vs Semantics

+Syntax &rarr; "x + y = 4" is valid, but "x + + = y" is not

+Semantics &rarr; "x + y = 4" is true when x and y add to 4 and false when x = -1 and y = -2